I try to avoid ever writing anything when I’m in a “mood” but today is a bit of an exception…

 3. Resist Anything That Requires Actual Effort…

-At the risk of being obnoxious, I do REALLY well with my online business.
-In fact, over the last 3 years I have generated over $1.4 million in sales.
+At the risk of being obnoxious, I do REALLY well with my online businesses.
+In fact, over the last few years I have generated over $2 million in sales.
 As a consultant I have orchestrated campaigns that have broken various sales records.

 As a result, I get approached nearly every day by musicians and even friends, asking if they can hire me to consult for them and handle their entire marketing campaign.